The Zone of Interest (novel)

 The Zone of Interest is the fourteenth novel by the English author Martin Amis, published in 2014.
-Set in Auschwitz, it tells the story of a Nazi officer who has become enamored with the camp commandant's wife.
+Set in Auschwitz, it tells the story of a Nazi officer who has become enamoured of the camp commandant's wife.
 The story is conveyed by three narrators: Angelus Thomsen, the officer; Paul Doll, the commandant; and Szmul Zacharias, a Jewish Sonderkommando.

-Plot summary
+Synopsis

-The novel begins in August 1942, with Thomsen's first sight of Hannah Doll, wife of Paul Doll, the camp's commandant.
-(Doll's name is similar to Otto Moll, a notorious camp commandant in real life.)
+The novel begins in August 1942, with Thomsen's first sight of Hannah Doll, wife of Paul Doll, the camp's commandant (a fictionalised version of Rudolf Höss).
 He is immediately intrigued and initiates a few encounters with her.
-In time their relationship becomes more intimate, even though it remains unfulfilled.
+In time their relationship becomes more intimate even though it remains unfulfilled.
 Despite their attempts at discretion, Paul Doll's suspicions are raised.
 He has her followed by one of the camp's prisoners, and is informed by him that they did indeed make two exchanges of letters.
 While spying on Hannah in the bathroom (as he does regularly), Paul watches her read the letter from Thomsen secretly and rather excitedly, before destroying it.
-From that point onward, his wife becomes increasingly contemptuous of him, viciously taunting him in private, and embarrassing him in public.
-Paul decides to assign Szmul, a long-serving member of the Sonderkommando, to the murder of his wife.
-He does so by threatening to capture Szmul's wife, Shulamith.
-The murder is scheduled to take place on April 30, 1943 - at Walpurgisnacht.
+From that point onward, his wife becomes increasingly contemptuous of him, viciously taunting him in private and embarrassing him in public.
+Paul decides to assign Szmul, a long-serving member of the Sonderkommando, to murder his wife.
+He does so by threatening to capture Szmul's wife Shulamith.
+The murder is scheduled to take place on 30 April 1943 – at Walpurgisnacht.

-The narrative then skips a few years, to the story's aftermath.
+The narrative then skips a few years to the story's aftermath.
 In September 1948, Thomsen attempts to find Hannah, who has disappeared.
 He finds her at Rosenheim, where she met her husband.
-He is told what happened at Walpurgisnacht: at the moment Szmul was supposed to murder Hannah, he instead pointed the weapon on himself, and revealed the truth to her.
+He is told what happened at Walpurgisnacht: at the moment Szmul was to murder Hannah, he instead pointed the weapon on himself and revealed the truth to her.
 Paul Doll then shot him before he could commit suicide.
 Thomsen asks Hannah if they could still meet each other.
 She tells him that while in the concentration camp he was to her a figure for what was sane and decent, outside the camp he simply reminded her of her past life's insanity.
 Despondently, he withdraws and leaves her.